Tench Francis Sr.

-Tench Francis (? probably in Philadelphia – 16 August 1758) was a prominent lawyer and jurist in colonial Maryland and Philadelphia.
+Tench Francis (? probably in Philadelphia – 16 August 1758) was an American lawyer and jurist in colonial Maryland and Philadelphia.

 Early life

 Francis was the son of Rev. John Francis, Dean of Linsmore and Rector of St. Mary's Church in Dublin, Ireland.

 Career

 Maryland

 Sometime before 1720, after studying law in London, he moved to America as an attorney for Lord Baltimore.
 In Kent County, Maryland, he opened a law office.
 From 1726 to 1734 he was clerk of Talbot County Court before being elected for a three-year term as legislative representative for Talbot County.

 Pennsylvania

 He later settled in Philadelphia, where he was attorney-general of Pennsylvania, succeeding Andrew Hamilton, from 1741 to 1755, and recorder of Philadelphia from 1750 to 1755.

 He was a founding trustee of the college, academy, and Charitable Schools of Philadelphia (which became the University of Pennsylvania), and he sent his sons Philip and Turbutt there to study.